ridhaalkhabaz/DeepAR_Prophet_TCN_VFM/README.md

 	* ML:
 		* Prophet_VFM.ipynb: Here, we apply prophet for the the original data set.
 		* STANDARD_TCN_VFM.ipynb: Here, we apply TCN for the the original data set.
-		* LSTM_VFM: Here, we apply LSTM for the the original data set.
+		* DEEPAR_VFM.ipynb: Here, we apply DEEPAR for the the original data set.

 ## Results
-* TCN and LSTM are very capable to predict flowrates.
+* TCN and DEEPAR are very capable to predict flowrates.